 BI 422: Advanced Molecular Topics

 Selected topics and techniques from contemporary genetics and molecular biology research.
 Processing of clinical/environmental specimens, next-generation sequencing analysis, advanced probe-based imaging and microscopy.
-Prerequisite: BI 212 or BI 303.
+Prerequisite: BI 212.

 BI 424: Developmental Biology

 Molecular and morphological mechanisms underlying the development of body plans and organ systems in the embryos of marine and terrestrial species.
 Current scientific literature, modern experimental techniques, independent laboratory research projects.
 Prerequisites: BI 112N and BI 212.

 For students interested in pursuing careers in biology, intensive instruction in use of laboratory and/or field equipment.
 Various methodology approaches, current and historical, used in scientific investigation.
 Prerequisites: CH 222, BI 212, and instructor's permission.

 BI1 498: Biology Capstone - Depth